 The Society is exposed to a number of key risks, namely:

-- insurance risk;
+- Insurance risk.

-- financial risk;
+- Financial risk.

-- market risks; and
+- Market risks.

-- business risks.
+- Business risks.

-These are explained in more detail in Note 3, Risk Management and Control on pages 33-37 of these Financial Statements.
+These are explained in more detail in Note 3, Risk Management and Control on pages 54 to 59 of these Financial Statements.